tardisfromtornspace/Bridge-Commander/Documentation/B5ModsMainReadme.txt

 ==Changelog==
 1.0.3 -
  New Features:
- * Since the 1.0.2 was not approved yet, I've decided to add a mod I nearly frogot about that added more music to the battles, including Babylon 5.
+ * Since the 1.0.2 was not approved yet, I've decided to add a mod I nearly forgot about that added more music to the battles, including Babylon 5.
 1.0.2 -
  Bug Fixes:
  * Missing Bluestar fusion beams, now fixed!
 Thanks to RetroBadger for finding it out!